 Who's regulating this?

 The federal government has established the Comprehensive Management Framework (CMF), tasked with ensuring new and existing MBS procedures are safe, effective, represent value for money and will lead to improved health outcomes in patients.

 Just like new drugs are put before the Pharmaceutical Benefits Advisory Committee before they can be listed on the Pharmaceutical Benefits Scheme (PBS), new tests and procedures now have to get past the Medical Services Advisory Committee to be listed on the MBS and therefore be eligible for Medicare rebates.

 With more than 6000 procedures on the MBS, there's much work ahead to identify which treatments are ineffective by contemporary standards, potentially do more harm than good, or are less cost-effective than alternatives.

 This can be done by means of clinical trials, where a procedure is tested against a placebo treatment.
 There is also comparative effectiveness research, which compares new or existing procedures to other (non-placebo) treatments.

 The results could mean revising clinical guidelines to reflect best practice or, for those where the main concern is cost, removing them from the MBS – a process called disinvestment.
 Vertebroplasty for osteoporotic fractures, for example, has already been removed from the MBS, although it's still practiced.

 This will undoubtedly have flow-on benefits to healthcare consumers, saving them time and money, and preventing unnecessary pain or discomfort caused by procedures of little or no benefit.

-- Look up the Choosing Wisely lists, either by specialty (paediatrics, ophthalmology, neurology etc) or condition.
+- With the Australian initiative in its early stages, and the list of procedures a work in progress, you can look up the US Choosing Wisely lists, either by specialty (paediatrics, ophthalmology, neurology etc) or condition.
 For many procedures, the information is relevant for Australians.